DevTeam/Pure.DI/README.md

 Thank you for your interest in contributing to the _Pure.DI_ project!
 First of all, if you are going to make a big change or feature, please open a problem first.
 That way, we can coordinate and understand if the change you're going to work on fits with current priorities and if we can commit to reviewing and merging it within a reasonable timeframe.
 We don't want you to waste a lot of your valuable time on something that may not align with what we want for _Pure.DI_.

-This project uses the "build as code" approach using [csharp-interactive](https://github.com/DevTeam/csharp-interactive).
 The entire build logic is a regular [console .NET application](/build).
 You can use the [build.cmd](/build.cmd) and [build.sh](/build.sh) files with the appropriate command in the parameters to perform all basic actions on the project, e.g:

 | Command        | Description                                                       |
 |----------------|-------------------------------------------------------------------|